US Doctors Blast Belgium Doctors Over Their Criticism Of Vegan Diet

 Children can Absolutely Thrive on a Vegan Diet

-It is not any new that kids thrive on a vegan diet.
+It is not new information that kids thrive on a vegan diet.
 The American Dietic Association states that “An evidence-based review showed that vegetarian diets can be nutritionally adequate in pregnancy and result in positive maternal and infant health outcomes,” adding that “a vegetarian diet is associated with a lower risk of death from ischemic heart disease.”

 For tips read our smart parent’s guide to raising vegan kids.